JACKSON, Miss. (WLOX) - In Mississippi, there were 944 new cases of COVID-19 and 32 new deaths reported Friday by state health officials.

 Underlying conditions are also reported in many of the deaths that have resulted from coronavirus complications.

 Long-term Care Facilities

-A total of 1,839 patients diagnosed with the virus are currently in long-term care facilities throughout the state.
-In all, 358 people diagnosed while in long-term care facilities have died.
+A total of 4,227 patients diagnosed with the virus are currently in long-term care facilities throughout the state as of Aug.
+13. In all, 871 people diagnosed while in long-term care facilities have died.

 PCR testing detects current, active COVID-19 infection in an individual.
 Antibody (serology) testing identifies individuals with past COVID-19 infection based on antibodies they develop one to three weeks after infection.

 In all, MSDH labs have conducted 69,963 tests as of Aug.
 13. Of those, 7,858 have shown positive results.

 Drive-through clinics for testing are popping up across the state.
 However, health officials are asking that you call ahead to make sure you meet the qualifications for testing.

 Anyone wanting to be tested for COVID-19 can complete a pre-screening by calling one of the following hotlines:

 - Singing River Health System Coronavirus Hotline: 228-809-5044